zoj613/zarr-ml/README.md

 - Supports creating n-dimensional Zarr arrays and chunking them along any dimension.
 - Compresses chunks using a variety of supported compression codecs.
 - Supports indexing operations to read/write views of a Zarr array.
-- Supports storing arrays in-memory or the local filesystem.
+- Supports storing arrays in-memory, the local filesystem, or on an Amazon S3 bucket.
 It is also extensible, allowing users to easily create and use their own custom storage backends.
 See the example implementing an [In-memory Zip archive store][9] for more details.
 - Supports both synchronous and asynchronous I/O via [Lwt][4] and [Eio][8].
 The user can